 The Board recognises that as a result of the Company's size and the stage of the entity's life as a publicly listed junior exploration company, the assessment of the Board's overall performance and its own succession plan is conducted on an informal basis.
-Whilst this is at variance with the ASX Recommendations, for the financial year ended June 2015, the Directors consider that at the date of this report an appropriate and adequate process for the evaluation of Directors is in place.
+Whilst this is at variance with the ASX Recommendations, for the financial year ended June 2016, the Directors consider that at the date of this report an appropriate and adequate process for the evaluation of Directors is in place.
 Directors also note that during the financial year ended 30 June 2015, the Board underwent a complete change of personnel.
 A more formal process of Board assessment will be considered in the future as the Company develops.

 The Audit, Governance and Remuneration Committee meets at least annually and recommendations are made in line with the Company's present circumstances and goals to ensure maximum shareholder benefits from the attraction and retention of a high quality Board and senior management team.
-During the financial year the Board considered and reviewed the performance of and recommended appropriate remuneration for Executive Director's and senior management.
+During the financial year the Board considered and reviewed the performance of, and recommended appropriate remuneration for, Executive Directors and senior management, including any equity participation by such Executive Directors and senior management.
 The Board evaluates the performance of the Managing Director and Company Secretary on a regular basis and encourages continuing professional development.